mwvgroup/pwv_kpno/docs/accessing_pwv_data.rst

 Accessing PWV Data
 ******************

-Todo: Add document description
+In order to determine the precipitable water vapor concentration for a given datetime, **pwv_kpno** relies on data from the `SuomiNet
+<http://www.suominet.ucar.edu>`_ project.
+This data is then used to create a
+model for the PWV level at Kitt Peak National Observatory.

 Measured PWV Data
 =================

-To retrieve an astropy table of SuomiNet available on the local machine, use the `measured_pwv` function.
+To retrieve an astropy table of SuomiNet data available on the local machine, use the `measured_pwv` function.
 Results can be filtered independently by year, month, day, and hour